mishankov/web-tail/README.md

 ## Installation

-Download and unpack `web-tail-[platform].zip` from [latest release](https://github.com/mishankov/web-tail/releases/latest).
+Download executable for your platform from [latest release](https://github.com/mishankov/web-tail/releases/latest).

 Docker image is also available [here](https://github.com/mishankov/web-tail/pkgs/container/web-tail).

 ## Configuration

-In unpacked folder edit `web-tail.config.toml` file.
+Create `web-tail.config.toml` file.

 - `port` - port that Web tail will run on.
 Default value is `4444`
 - `allowedOrigins` - list of allowed origins for WebSocket connections.
 Default value is `["*"]`